Learn to Interpret Atari Agents: Atari Analysis

-In this game, ms\_pacman accumulates points by collecting pellets while avoiding ghosts in a maze.
-Eating power pellets makes the ghosts vulnerable.
-Eating fruits and vulnerable ghosts adds bonus points.
-Therefore, the moving objects, ghosts, vulnerable ghosts, and fruits are essential for high return.
-Ms\_pacman proceeds to the next level after eating all pellets.
+In the game Ms. Pac-Man, the objective of the player is to control the character, Ms. Pac-Man, to accumulate points by collecting pellets in a maze, while at the same time avoiding ghosts.
+Eating power pellets turns the ghosts into vulnerable ghosts that can be eaten for extra points.
+Eating fruits also provides bonus points.
+Therefore, recognizing the moving objects, \emph{i.e.}, the ghosts, the vulnerable ghosts, and the fruits, is essential for earning a high return.
+Ms. Pac-Man proceeds to the next level after all pellets have been eaten.

-Fig.~\ref{fig:pacman} illustrates the learned gazes of RS-Rainbow in this game.
-The right gaze stays focused on ms\_pacman to track its position and detect nearby threats and pellets.
-The left gaze attends to different moving objects and locations in different states.
-Next we interpret specific game strategies via visualizations.
+Figure~\ref{fig:pacman} illustrates the learned gazes of RS-Rainbow in this game.
+We find that during the entire game, the right gaze stays focused on Ms. Pac-Man to track its position and detect nearby threats and pellets (the right gaze in the game Enduro has a similar function), while the left gaze attends to different moving objects and locations in different game states.
+Next, we provide interpretations of several game strategies employed by the agent via visualizations.

-\textbf{Moving objects detection.}~In Fig.~\ref{fig:ghost}, the left gaze detects two ghosts on the upper-right corner of the maze.
-Therefore ms\_pacman, located by the right gaze, stays in the mid-left region to safely collect dense rewards.
-In Fig.~\ref{fig:vulnerable}, as ms\_pacman chases after vulnerable ghosts, the left gaze locks in on three vulnerable ghosts in the mid-right region.
-In Fig.~\ref{fig:fruit}, the left gaze detects a new cherry near the lower-left warp tunnel entrance.
-Therefore, ms\_pacman enters the closest warp tunnel from the right side, to be transported toward the cherry.
+\textbf{Moving object detection}.~As shown in Figure~\ref{fig:ghost}, the left gaze detects two ghosts in the upper-right corner of the maze.
+At the same time, Ms. Pac-Man, located by the right gaze, travels in the mid-left region to collect rewards without any imminent threats.
+At another instance, depicted by Figure~\ref{fig:vulnerable}, when Ms. Pac-Man chases after vulnerable ghosts, its left gaze locks in on its prey: three vulnerable ghosts in the mid-right region.
+Similarly, in Figure~\ref{fig:fruit}, the left gaze detects a cherry that has just appeared near the lower-left warp tunnel entrance.
+In the steps that follow (not depicted), Ms. Pac-Man enters the closest warp tunnel on the right to be transported to the cherry.

-\textbf{Travelling through a warp tunnel.}~In Fig.~\ref{fig:warp-1}, the right gaze locates ms\_pacman entering the upper-right tunnel.
-The left gaze predicts the exiting upper-left tunnel.
-In Fig.~\ref{fig:warp-2} and Fig.~\ref{fig:warp-3}, we observe the same patterns, where the left gaze predicts the destination of a warp tunnel transportation.
+\textbf{Traveling through a warp tunnel}.~Frequently in the game, the agent controls Ms. Pac-Man to travel through a warp tunnel in order to collect rewards on the other side of the maze.
+During these times, the left gaze stays focused on the tunnel exit.
+Figures~\ref{fig:warp-1},~\ref{fig:warp-2}, and~\ref{fig:warp-3} depict scenarios like that.
+For instance, in Figure~\ref{fig:warp-2}, as the right gaze stays on Ms. Pac-Man, which is entering the middle tunnel from right, the left gaze focuses on the tunnel exit on the left.
+This pattern suggests that the agent has planning in its `mind,'---it is aware where Ms. Pac-Man will be after warp tunnel transportation and looks at that location in advance.